WebAssembly/spec/spectec/test-prose/TEST.md

 - the element mode DECLARE is valid with rt.

 Elem_ok
-- the table segment (ELEM elemtype expr* elemmode) is valid with the element type elemtype if:
+- the element segment (ELEM elemtype expr* elemmode) is valid with the element type elemtype if:
   - elemtype is valid.
   - For all expr in expr*:
     - the expression expr is valid with elemtype.